 Sabbatical Leave and Sabbatical Assistance Grant

+Applicants may apply for a semester or full year sabbatical.
 Applicants for full-year sabbatical may apply for a Sabbatical Assistance Grant.
 The maximum amount for these awards, which are competitive, is $4000.
 The award can be used to cover expenses related to the project, including travel, but not for purchase of capital equipment (such as computers) or for a stipend.

 Selection Criteria: Proposals should be written in a way that minimizes disciplinary jargon as much as possible (if necessary to include, provide definitions) and is understandable for a non-technical reviewer.
 Criteria by which proposals will be evaluated include, but are not limited to:

-Overall feasibility of the project with reasonable expectations for completion of work
+Overall feasibility of the project with reasonable expectations for completion of work;

-Clarity of the proposal in convincing, well-written prose
+- Clarity of the proposal in convincing, well-written prose;